-Gelation time refers to the time when G’ value was higher than 1 and loss tangent (LT) was measured at 90 min after the rennet addition.
+1Gelation time refers to the time when G’ value was higher than 1.

 Data are means (± standard deviation) of three replicate trials.

 a,b,c Means within the same column not sharing a common superscript differ significantly (P<0.05).